Feel free to adjust dates based on your school’s academic calendar. But remember Project Green Challenge begins October 1!

 - Keep motivating the participants at your school to complete the daily challenges!

-- Track the PGC student leader board and encourage/congratulate students who excel.
-Cheer your students on to make it to the PGC Finals!
+- Track the PGC leaderboard and encourage/congratulate students who excel.
+Cheer students on to make it to the PGC Finals!

 - If you are able, bring participants together to talk about the PGC experience, and maintain momentum!

-- Make sure students document their experience at the PGC Finals and follow up with them afterwards about continued climate action on campus!
+- Make sure students document their experience at the PGC Finals and follow up about continued climate action on campus!

 You can always ask or direct any questions to email@example.com.